jjwithanr/obsidian_bible_study/docs/New Testament/Revelation/Revelation3.md

 #### v.2
 >Wake up!
-Strengthen whwat remains and is about to die, for I have not found your deeds complete in the sight of my God.
+Strengthen what remains and is about to die, for I have not found your deeds complete in the sight of my God.

 In its history, the city of Sardis was easily conquered twice before.
 It wasn’t that the attacking armies overwhelmed Sardis, but because overconfidence made them stop being **watchful**.
 The spiritual state of the church in Sardis was a reflection of the city’s historical character.
 #enduringword